 I also hope that you all find a greater degree of self-reliance and independence through your training.
 Martial arts should inculcate more than physical skill.
 Training should forge the spirit.
 No one gave you the skills you are acquiring – your skills are yours by your efforts alone and you are setting yourself on a higher path.
 A path that requires dedication, perseverance, and leads to greater independence.

-* Only now (in 2017) did I learn of the sacrifices I could never have understood as a teenager in high school.
+* Only now (in 2017) did I learn of the sacrifices some of my teachers made; ones I could never have understood as a teenager in high school.
 I remember learning that our new principal was coming to our small regional high school from New York.
-I have a vague memory of his introductory speech which seemed overly harsh – bringing big city draconian discipline to our small (graduating class of 60) school.
+I have a distant memory of his introductory speech which seemed overly harsh – bringing big city draconian discipline to our small (graduating class of 60) school.
 I vaguely recall he had been in the military.
 A reminder that we may never know the true endurance and spirit that lives in others.